sdclibbery/Esp32DmxSpiController/README.md

 6. BFBFBF
 7. OBFBF
 8. OBFBFBF
-### Using DMX specified back/fore colours, with extra black option, blended in HSV space
+### Back/fore blends, but blended in HSV space
-10. BF in HSV space
+10-18.
+Same as 0-8 but blemd in HSV space
-11. OBF in HSV space
+### Back/fore blends, but non linear lerp
-12. BFO in HSV space
+20-28.
+Same as 0-8 but lerp pushed to end (x^2 + x)/2
-13. BOF in HSV space
+### Back/fore blends, but with fizzle
-14. OFB in HSV space
+30-38.
+Same as 0-8 but with fizzle
 ### Preset modes not using DMX back/fore colours at all
-20. Rainbow
+240. Rainbow
-21. Black body
+241. Black body
-22. Oil
+242. Oil
-23. Neon
+243. Neon
-24. Fire
+244. Fire
-25. Heat
+245. Heat

 ## Modes
 ### Background